Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPaidSupportAndServices.md

 authentication token by running this function, or by calling
 [PsychLicenseHandling](PsychLicenseHandling)('AuthenticationToken').

-For paid support beyond that, on the user forum or [GitHub](GitHub) issue tracker,
+For guaranteed support beyond that, on the user forum or [GitHub](GitHub) issue
-you may have bought a "Psychtoolbox paid support membership" in the past.
+tracker, you may have bought a "Psychtoolbox paid support membership" in
-If that membership is still valid, then the following procedure would
+the past.
+If that membership is still valid, then the following procedure
-allow you to use it:
+would allow you to use it:

 1. As part of your purchase, you will have received a document - an
    invoice - with a printed "Order Id" or "Order no.", and a printed "License key".